JetBrains/kotlin-web-site/docs/topics/k2-compiler-migration-guide.md

         ++unknownObject

         // In Kotlin 2.0.0, the compiler knows unknownObject has type
-        // Sigma, so the sigma() function is called successfully. unknownObject.sigma()
+        // Sigma, so the sigma() function can be called successfully. unknownObject.sigma()

         // In Kotlin 1.9.20, the compiler thinks unknownObject has type